-Since its first appearance in the literature by Eugene Fuller and Peter Freyerin in 1895 and 1900, respectively, OSP remains the global, urologic gold standard for the treatment of large prostates in the context of BPH.
-However, OSP is experiencing an important decline in many countries, mostly due to the development of novel medical therapies and endoscopic MIS techniques.
-Despite the evolution of BPH surgical technologies, OSP continues to be considered the first surgical option when the prostate volume exceeds 80cc.
-With regards to surgical training with various BPH approaches, Zakaria et al. published in 2014 the results of a survey distributed among senior residents and faculty members in the urology department to validate the relevance of including certain interventions in the Royal College "A" category.
-When asked about open retropubic simple prostatectomy, only 52.6% of respondents thought that this intervention should be classified as Category A.8 Okhunov et al. (2019) conducted a survey that focused on the preparation of residents for various surgical procedures commonly performed by urologists across 120 urology programs in the United States.
-For OSP, only 59% of respondents felt fully competent to independently complete this intervention after completing their training.
-9 For European residents, Carrion et al. (2019) found a positive correlation between residents' confidence in successfully performing a surgery, and the number of times that they were exposed to the intervention, particularly for major open surgery.
-10
+Since its first appearance in the literature by Eugene Fuller and Peter Freyerin in 1895 and 1900, respectively, OSP remains the global, urological gold standard for the treatment of large prostates in the context of BPH.7 However, OSP is experiencing an important decline in many countries, mostly due to the development of novel medical therapies and endoscopic MIS techniques.
+Despite the evolution of BPH surgical technologies, OSP continues to be considered the first surgical option when the prostate volume exceeds 80 cc.1 With regards to surgical training with various BPH approaches, in 2014 Zakaria et al published the results of a survey distributed among senior residents and faculty members in the urology department to validate the relevance of including certain interventions in the Royal College "A" category.
+When asked about open retropubic simple prostatectomy, only 52.6% of respondents thought that this intervention should be classified as Category A.8 In 2019, Okhunov et al conducted a survey that focused on the preparation of residents for various surgical procedures commonly performed by urologists across 120 urology programs in the U.S. For OSP, only 59% of respondents felt fully competent to independently complete this intervention after completing their training.9 For European residents, Carrion et al found a positive correlation between residents' confidence in successfully performing a surgery and the number of times they were exposed to the intervention, particularly for major open surgery.10